 I’ve said it before many times: finding value is the key to earning from betting.

-But the majority of bettors look to select winners (which is understandable).
-And that precisely why sports Tipsters are so popular.
+But the majority of bettors take the (somewhat naive) approach of “selecting winners”.
+And that’s precisely why sports Tipsters are so popular.

 I’ve done some research into the popularity of sports tipping using Google Trends.
 I’ve drawn comparisons between the search volumes related to ‘Tipsters’ and those for ‘Value Betting’.
 Here are the results.